i0Ek3/sbs/README.md

 # sbs

-sbs is a forced type conversion wrapper between string and []byte in Go.
+sbs is a wrapper of forced type conversion between string and []byte in Go.

 ## Usage